 Il progetto Cholitas in Dolomiti prevede l'organizzazione di un periodo di escursioni, incontri e condivisioni con il gruppo delle Cholitas Escaladoras Maya dalla Bolivia nelle Dolomiti di Brenta a luglio-agosto 2021.
 Le Cholitas Escaladoras Maya sono un gruppo di donne indigene Aymara della Bolivia che sfidano discriminazione e disuguaglianze e scalano assieme le montagne.
 Il progetto mira a creare consapevolezza sulla montagna come luogo di empowerment collettivo, unione e solidarietà, per superare assieme ogni forma di oppressione e discriminazione.
 Il progetto prevede due settimane di escursioni ed incontri nelle quali rappresentanti del gruppo Cholitas Escaladoras Maya incontrino gruppi locali come simbolo di scambio tra tradizioni e culture di montagna, e include incontri ed eventi per creare consapevolezza sulla discriminazione e violenza di genere.
 Il progetto mira anche a sostenere una narrativa delle Dolomiti come patrimonio collettivo, spazio accessibile ed inclusivo, per promuovere la connessione e reciprocità con la montagna.

-We would also like to acknowledge and express our profound gratitude to those feminist groups, collectives, networks and organizations whose work have collectively inspired and grounded our reflections and our practice: JASS, CREA, FRIDA The Young Feminist Fund, Iniciativa Mesoamericana de Mujeres Defensoras de Derechos Humanos (IM-Defensoras), Ni Una Menos, NDN Collective, AWID, FAMM Indonesia and many more.
+We would like to acknowledge and express our profound gratitude to those feminist groups, collectives, networks and organizations whose work have collectively inspired and grounded our reflections and our practice: JASS, CREA, FRIDA The Young Feminist Fund, Iniciativa Mesoamericana de Mujeres Defensoras de Derechos Humanos (IM-Defensoras), Ni Una Menos, NDN Collective, Non Una di Meno, AWID, FAMM Indonesia and many more.